-LISOT is a youth sailing team that provides world-class training and coaching for highly motivated youth sailors who want to develop and hone their racing skills in the Optimist, International 420, Club 420, Laser or Radial.
+LISOT is a youth sailing team that provides world-class training and coaching for highly motivated youth sailors who want to develop and hone their racing skills in the Optimist, International 420, Club 420, Laser Standard, Radial or 4.7.
 LISOT is a completely open and inclusive team with sailors primarily from LI Sound and the NY Metro area.

 LISOT operates year-round, offering sailors the opportunity for